5 Steps for Managing Employee Attrition

 That’s where employee attrition comes in.

 Employee attrition helps you understand how great your business is at retaining top talent over a certain period.
-When you always have a pulse on your employee attrition rates, you can find new ways to reduce employee turnover, keep them engaged, and improve your company culture for everyone.
+By tracking employee departures, both voluntary and involuntary, you can identify patterns, find new ways to reduce employee turnover, keep them engaged, and improve your company culture for everyone.

 Here’s everything you need to know to control employee attrition.